-Community Connection: Ice Breakup in Two Alaskan Rivers
+Community Connection: Ice Breakup in Three Alaskan Rivers

-- The Tanana and Yukon rivers both demonstrate long-term trends toward earlier ice breakup in the spring.
-The ice breakup dates for both the Tanana and Yukon rivers have shifted earlier by approximately seven days over their respective periods of record.
+- The Tanana, Yukon, and Kuskokwim rivers all demonstrate long-term trends toward earlier ice breakup in the spring.
+The ice breakup dates for all three rivers have shifted earlier by seven to nine days over their respective periods of record.

-- Despite the overall trend toward earlier breakup, recent breakup dates for both rivers are largely within the range of historical variation.
+- Despite the overall trend toward earlier breakup, most of the recent breakup dates for the rivers are within the range of historical variation.

 Regions in the far north are warming more quickly than other parts of the world, and this pattern is expected to continue1,2 (see the Arctic Sea Ice indicator; for more information about regional temperature changes, see the U.S. and Global Temperature indicator).
-The Tanana and Yukon rivers in Alaska provide a particularly noteworthy record of northern climate because, for a century or more, local citizens have recorded the date when the ice on these rivers starts to move or break up each spring.
+The Tanana, Yukon, and Kuskokwim rivers in Alaska provide a particularly noteworthy record of northern climate.
+For a century or more, local citizens have recorded the date when the ice on these rivers starts to move or break up each spring.
 In fact, some towns have annual competitions to guess when ice breakup will occur.

 Since 1917, the Nenana Ice Classic competition on the Tanana River in central Alaska has paid several million dollars in winnings to the people who come closest to guessing the exact date and time of day when the river ice will break up.
-A similar tradition exists in Dawson City on the Yukon River, just across the border in Canada, where breakup dates have been recorded since 1896, as well as the Kuskokwim River in Bethel, where breakup dates have been recorded since 1924.
+Similar traditions exists in Dawson City on the Yukon River, just across the border in Canada, where breakup dates have been recorded since 1896, as well as the Kuskokwim River in Bethel, where breakup dates have been recorded since 1924.

 River ice breakup is more than just a friendly competition, though.
 Ice breakup is an important time of transition for communities that rely on these relatively remote and free-flowing wild rivers for transportation, subsistence hunting and fishing, and other needs.
 In addition, early thawing can lead to severe ice movement, jamming, damage to infrastructure, and destructive floods.3

-The data collected by these communities highlights how the river ice breakup dates in Nenana and Dawson City have changed over time.
-Both towns use the same method to measure the exact time of river ice breakup.
+The data collected by these communities highlight how the river ice breakup dates in Nenana, Dawson City, and Bethel have changed over time.
+The towns all use the same method to measure the date and time of river ice breakup.
 Residents place a tripod on the ice in the center of the river.
 This tripod is attached by a cable to a clock on the shore.
 When the ice under the tripod breaks or starts to move, the tripod moves, pulling the cable and stopping the clock.

-Besides climate change, natural year-to-year variations and other factors such as local development and land-use patterns can influence ice breakup dates.
-The two locations featured here are relatively remote and undeveloped, so the ice breakup dates are more likely to reflect natural changes in weather and climate conditions.
-However, corresponding measurements of water conditions and air temperature would be useful to help understand the connection between changes in river ice breakup and changes in climate.
+Besides climate change, natural year-to-year variations and other factors, such as local development and land-use patterns, can influence ice breakup dates.
+The three locations featured here are relatively remote and undeveloped, so the ice breakup dates are more likely to reflect natural changes in weather and climate conditions.
+However, corresponding measurements of water conditions and air temperature are useful to help understand the connection between changes in river ice breakup and changes in climate.
 A recent comparison with satellite measurements of freeze/thaw conditions at ground level (basically a way of measuring surface temperature) showed a close correlation between regional temperature conditions and actual Tanana River breakup dates.8

-Ice breakup dates for the Tanana River at Nenana and the Yukon River at Dawson City, and the Kuskokwim River at Bethel have been recorded and made publicly available as part of two long-running, community competitions: the Nenana Ice Classic and the Yukon River Breakup, and the Kuskokwim Ice Classic.
-The data shown here and other information can be found online at: www.nenanaakiceclassic.com and: www.yukonriverbreakup.com/statistics, http://iceclassic.org/historical-data, and additional sources linked from these websites.
-Ice breakup dates for these two rivers are also archived by the National Snow and Ice Data Center at: http://nsidc.org/data/lake_river_ice and the National Weather Service at: www.weather.gov/aprfc/breakupDB.
+Ice breakup dates for the Tanana River at Nenana, the Yukon River at Dawson City, and the Kuskokwim River at Bethel have been recorded and made publicly available as part of three long-running community competitions: the Nenana Ice Classic, the Yukon River Breakup, and the Kuskokwim Ice Classic.
+The data shown here and other information can be found online at: www.nenanaakiceclassic.com, www.yukonriverbreakup.com/statistics, http://iceclassic.org/historical-data, and additional sources linked from these websites.
+Ice breakup dates for these rivers are also archived by the National Snow and Ice Data Center at: http://nsidc.org/data/lake_river_ice and the National Weather Service at: www.weather.gov/aprfc/breakupDB.

 2. IPCC (Intergovernmental Panel on Climate Change).
 2013.
 Climate change 2013: The physical science basis.
 Working Group I contribution to the IPCC Fifth Assessment Report.
 Cambridge, United Kingdom: Cambridge University Press. www.ipcc.ch/report/ar5/wg1.